Title: Ingrid Bergman Portfolio

 Edition: Edition of 250, 20 AP, 5 PP, 30 HC, 30 TP, signed and numbered in pencil lower right.
 Portfolio of 3.

-Ingrid Bergman Portfolio
+Ingrid Bergman Complete Portfolio by Andy Warhol

 The Ingrid Bergman series is made up of three types of screen prints of the Academy Award winning actress in 1983.
 The source images used for these portrait pieces include movie still from her role in Casablanca (‘With Hat’), a movie still from the movie The Bell of St. Mary’s (‘The Nun’) and also a publicity photo (‘Herself’).
 The screen prints are printed on Lenox Museum Board and were done by request of a Swedish art gallery.
-The portfolio was printed by Rupert Jason Smith in New York and publish by Galerie Borjeson, Malmo Sweden.
+The portfolio was printed by Rupert Jason Smith in New York and publisedh by Galerie Borjeson, Malmo Sweden.

 Ingrid Bergman Portfolio as Part of Andy Warhol’s Larger Body of Work